We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Vitamin D is a type of nutrient that the body produces when a person’s skin has exposure to direct sunlight.
-People can also consume vitamin D, but it is not naturally present in many foods.
-High quantities of vitamin D are present in oily fish and certain types of mushrooms.
+The body produces vitamin D when a person’s skin has exposure to direct sunlight.
+Although it is not naturally present in many foods, high quantities of vitamin D are present in oily fish and certain types of mushrooms.

 It is present in egg yolks if the chickens laying them are free-range.
 Some mushrooms also contain vitamin D.

 However, no other plant-based foods produce vitamin D. For people whose diets are mostly vegetarian or vegan, and for people who do not or cannot spend a lot of time outdoors, it can be difficult to get enough vitamin D.

 If a person has concerns that they are not getting enough vitamin D from direct sunlight, consuming the following foods will help increase the overall amount they have in their bodies.

 Oily fish, as well as oils from fish, have some of the highest quantities of vitamin D in food sources.